-NEW YORK, Nov 20 (Reuters) - U.S. stocks fell on Tuesday following a two-day rally, after Federal Reserve Chairman Ben Bernanke said the central bank lacks tools to cushion the U.S. economy from the impact of the “fiscal cliff.”
+NEW YORK, Nov 20 (Reuters) - Wall Street halted its two-day rally on Tuesday, after Federal Reserve Chairman Ben Bernanke said the central bank lacks tools to cushion the U.S. economy from the impact of the “fiscal cliff.”

-Bernanke, in comments before the Economic Club of New York, said the Fed does not have the tools to offset the damage that would result if politicians fail to strike a deal to prevent going off the fiscal cliff.
-If a solution isn’t approved in time, then mandatory tax increases and spending cuts will go into effect early next year.
+Bernanke, in comments before the Economic Club of New York, said the Fed does not have the ability to offset the damage that would result if politicians fail to strike a deal to prevent a series of mandatory tax increases and spending cuts scheduled to go into effect early next year.

 “This is a more realistic and pragmatic picture of where we are, compared to what we’ve been hearing for the past couple of days from politicians that are mostly PR stunts,” said James Dailey, portfolio manager at TEAM Asset Strategy Fund in Harrisburg, Pennsylvania.

-Stocks had rallied for the last two sessions on optimism that Washington politicians could agree on a deal to avoid the U.S. fiscal cliff.
-But the gains followed two weeks of sharp losses that pushed the S&P 500 down through the 200-day moving average, a key benchmark of the market’s long-term trend.
+Stocks had rallied for the last two sessions after Washington politicians sounded an encouraging note that a deal to avoid the U.S. fiscal cliff could be reached.
+The gains followed two weeks of sharp losses that pushed the S&P 500 down through the 200-day moving average, a key benchmark of the market’s long-term trend.

-Hewlett-Packard Co shares sank 11.9 percent to a 10-year low at $11.72 as the computer and printer maker swung to a fourth-quarter loss.
-The company said it took an $8.8 billion charge in the quarter, with $5 billion related to its acquisition of software firm Autonomy, citing “serious accounting improprieties.”
+Dow component HP said it took an $8.8 billion charge in the quarter, with $5 billion related to its acquisition of software firm Autonomy, citing “serious accounting improprieties.”
 HP’s market value is now just $23 billion, compared with $100 billion just two years ago.

 Another factor weighing on stocks was Moody’s Investors Service’s reduction of France’s sovereign rating by one notch to Aa1 after the market’s close on Monday.
 Moody’s cited an uncertain fiscal outlook as a result of the weakening economy.